openbsd/src/gnu/llvm/tools/clang/docs/AttributeReference.rst

   Apple's watchOS operating system.
 The minimum deployment target is specified by the ``-mwatchos-version-min=*version*`` command-line argument.

-A declaration can be used even when deploying back to a platform version prior to when the declaration was introduced.
+A declaration can typically be used even when deploying back to a platform version prior to when the declaration was introduced.
 When this happens, the declaration is `weakly linked
 <https://developer.apple.com/library/mac/#documentation/MacOSX/Conceptual/BPFrameworks/Concepts/WeakLinking.html>`_,
 as if the ``weak_import`` attribute were added to the declaration.
 A weakly-linked declaration may or may not be present a run-time, and a program can determine whether the declaration is present by checking whether the address of that declaration is non-NULL.

+The flag ``strict`` disallows using API when deploying back to a platform version prior to when the declaration was introduced.
+An attempt to use such API before its introduction causes a hard error.
+Weakly-linking is almost always a better API choice, since it allows users to query availability at runtime.

 If there are multiple declarations of the same entity, the availability attributes must either match on a per-platform basis or later